Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment">There are theories that offer insights into which strategies players actually take.</li>
 </ul>

-Notes:

-- In the 1950s American economist Thomas Schelling ran a couple of informal experiments in which he asked his students (quote on slide)

 ---
 ## Schelling Points

 > If you are to meet a stranger in New York City, but you cannot communicate with the person, then when and where will you choose to meet?